david-knott/moderncompilerinjava/CURRENT.md

 getting the wrong arguments.
 THis was fixed by adding both the expression temporaries and the calling convention registers into the 'use/src' field for the call instruction.

-Added green and red colours to test script that generates programs and tests them.
+Added green and red colours to test script that generates programs and tests them

 *12th June 2020*
 Changed code to use the x64 registers.
 Fixed intel stack frame bug.
 Function test now passes.